 Ideally, the FRDD impact would be estimated using a justified bandwidth and functional form, where justification is focused on the overall FRDD impact, not just the numerator or denominator separately.
 Several methods have been discussed in the literature for selecting a justified bandwidth that targets the ratio (such as Calonico, Cattaneo, & Titiunik, 2014; Imbens & Kalyanaraman, 2012).
-However, in practice authors often use the bandwidth for the numerator of the FRDD, which is consistent with advice from Imbens and Kalyanaraman (2012).74 possibly other covariates, but the participation indicator is not included in the model).
-This type of model is analogous to an ITT analysis in the context of RCTs.
-75
+However, in practice authors often use the bandwidth for the numerator of the FRDD, which is consistent with advice from Imbens and Kalyanaraman (2012).

 Eight criteria determine whether a manuscript about an RDD study satisfies this standard.
-All eight criteria are waived for impact estimates calculated using a reduced form model (in which the outcome is modeled as a function of the forcing variable, an indicator for being above or below the cutoff, and
+All eight criteria are waived for impact estimates calculated using a reduced form model (in which the outcome is modeled as a function of the forcing variable, an indicator for being above or below the cutoff, and possibly other covariates, but the participation indicator is not included in the model).
+This type of model is analogous to an ITT analysis in the context of RCTs.

-74 Imbens and Kalyanaraman (2012, p.
+&lt;sup>74 Imbens and Kalyanaraman (2012, p.
 14) wrote, "In practice, this often leads to bandwidth choices similar to those based on the optimal bandwidth for estimation of only the numerator of the RD estimate.
 One may therefore simply wish to use the basic algorithm ignoring the fact that the regression discontinuity design is fuzzy."